Batukeshwar Dutt: Biography

-Batukeshwar Dutt — also known as B. K. Dutta, Battu, and Mohan — was a son of Goshtha Bihari Dutta.
-He was born on 18 November 1910 in Khandaghosh village, Purba Bardhaman district, in what is now West Bengal in a Bengali family.
-He graduated from Pandit Prithi Nath High School in Cawnpore.
+Batukeshwar Dutta — also known as B. K. Dutta, Battu, and Mohan — was a son of Goshtha Bihari Dutta.
+He was born on 18 November 1910 in Onari, Khandaghosh village, Purba Bardhaman district, in what is now West Bengal in a Bengali kayastha family.
+He graduated from Pandit Prithi Nath High School in Kanpur.
 He was a close associate of freedom fighters such as Chandra Shekhar Azad and Bhagat Singh, the latter of whom he met in Cawnpore in 1924.
 He learned about bomb-making while working for the Hindustan Socialist Republican Association (HSRA).

 1929 Assembly bomb throwing incident

 To subdue the rise of revolutionaries like Bhagat Singh, the British government decided to implement the Defence of India Act 1915, which gave the police a free hand.
 Influenced by a French anarchist who bombed the French Chamber of Deputies, Singh proposed to the HSRA his plan to explode a bomb inside the Central Legislative Assembly, to which it agreed.
 Initially, it was decided that Dutt and Sukhdev Thapar would plant the bomb while Singh would travel to the USSR.
 However, later the plan was changed and Dutt was entrusted with planting it alongside Singh.
-On 8 April 1929, Singh and Dutt threw two bombs inside the assembly rushing from Visitor's Gallery.
+On 8 April 1929, Singh and Dutta threw two bombs inside the assembly rushing from Visitor's Gallery.
 The smoke from the bomb filled the Hall and they shouted slogans of "Inquilab Zindabad!"
 (Hindi-Urdu: "Long Live the Revolution!") and showered leaflets.
 The leaflet claimed that the act was done to oppose the Trade Disputes and the Public Safety Bill being presented in the Central Assembly and the death of Lala Lajpat Rai.
 Few sustained injuries in the explosion and there were no deaths; Singh and Dutt claimed that the act was intentional.
-Singh and Dutt were arrested, as planned.
+Singh and Dutta were arrested, as planned.

 The Tribune reported the incident as:

 Trial

 Along with Bhagat Singh and Sukhdev Thapar, Dutt was tried in the Central Assembly Bomb Case, and was sentenced in 1929 to life imprisonment by the Sessions Judge of Delhi under Section 307 of the Indian Penal Code & Section 4 of the Explosive Substances Act.
 He was deported to the Cellular Jail, Andaman and Nicobar Islands.
+During their trial, Dutt and Singh conducted themselves with courage and dignity.
+They refused to recognize the authority of the court and used the trial as a platform to propagate their revolutionary ideals.
+They were sentenced to life imprisonment, and while in prison, they initiated a historic hunger strike to protest against the abusive treatment of Indian political prisoners.The hunger strike lasted for 63 days, during which time Dutt and Singh were subjected to brutal treatment by the prison authorities.
+However, their determination did not waver, and they continued with their strike until their demands were partially met.